esmaeelE/SysAdmin/topics/rdp.md

 $ hostname -I
 ```

-* Connect to RDP server with RDP client like Reminna.
+* Connect to RDP server with RDP client like Reminna. port 3389

 # Run a RDP server on Windows 11